drilling innovations and technologies have become some of chevron's greatest tools in unlocking resources

 See how we’ve developed new shale gas technology and how that technology has improved natural gas production.

-for oil fields
+new life for oil fields

 Horizontal drilling is helping to enhance production and recovery from old oil fields.
 At the century-old Kern River Field in California’s San Joaquin Valley, horizontal wells drilled with steerable tools allow us to effectively access remaining oil, achieving higher production rates and greater recovery than vertical wells.
 Directional control is maintained within tight tolerances during drilling operations and logging tools allow us to monitor and react in real time when we’re deviating from the target formation.
 The result: We’ve significantly reduced Kern River’s decline, due to the higher production rates from horizontal wells.